 Administrative matters related to this internship program are handled by Dr. Ameena Ghaffar-Kucher, who may be contacted at: email@example.com.

-This summer IEDP sent twenty-five of it's students around the world to participate in their international field internship.
+In summer 2013 IEDP sent twenty-five of its students around the world to participate in their international field internship.
 Students were sent to one of nine different organizations across fourteen countries.

 A full list of our students' internship placements can be found below: